 Mesothelioma is a painful, aggressive form of cancer caused by exposure to asbestos.
 Mesothelioma affects the cells surrounding the internal organs of the body, called mesothelium.
 As asbestos fibers are often inhaled, this cancer often affects the lungs.
 2,000 to 3,000 cases of mesothelioma are diagnosed every year in the United States, but this number continues to rise as there is a very long latency period for asbestos-related illnesses, which may take up to 60 years to display symptoms.
 Mesothelioma may, in some cases, appear and progress rapidly.
 If you have been diagnosed with mesothelioma, it is important to consult with an experienced Chicago mesothelioma attorney as soon as possible.
 Mesothelioma comes with very expensive medical expenses and, in most cases, an inability to work.

-Agruss Law Firm, LLC, will work with people diagnosed with mesothelioma to get compensation to cover lost wages, medical bills, pain and suffering, and more.
+Mike Agruss Law, will work with people diagnosed with mesothelioma to get compensation to cover lost wages, medical bills, pain and suffering, and more.

 There are four types of mesothelioma: